rikedyp/documentation/release-notes/docs/announcements/index.md

 xxx

-## Dyalog for macOS

-Dyalog v19.0 was the last release to be compiled for Intel-based Macs; Dyalog v20.0 is only supported on ARM-based Macs.
+## Performance Issues with Namespaces

+A namespace performance issue was identified in Dyalog v19.0 that was especially noticable with JSON imports.
+This has now been resovled, and the suggested workaround of assigning a name to the top-level namespace is no longer required.

 ## Hash and Lookup Tables

 The performance of the set functions has been improved by increasing the amount of workspace allocated to the internal tables used by these functions.

-## Syncfusion

-The Syncfusion library of WPF controls is no longer included with Dyalog.
-The Syncfusion licence provided with Dyalog v19.0 will continue to be valid for use with Dyalog v19.0, but from Dyalog v20.0 onwards anyone who is using Syncfusion will need to obtain a licence from [https://www.syncfusion.com/](https://www.syncfusion.com/).

 ## Legacy Workspaces